 Federal and state governments should ensure that standardized systems collect data on service use, costs, and quality, particularly for Medicaid and Medicare.
 Accurate and timely LTSS data are central to evaluating services and consumer outcomes and making sound policy decisions regarding the cost-effective allocation of financial resources.

 Federal and state governments should adequately fund Medicaid fraud and abuse units.
 They should also investigate and prosecute providers in any services and supports setting who defraud Medicaid or abuse program participants.

 Conflict-free care management

 Conflict-free care management should ensure effective and efficient coordination of high-quality consumer services.

 Financial incentives should be aligned.
-Appropriate protections should be in place to ensure that individuals receive the LTSS they need at an appropriate cost.
-Costs should not be inappropriately high and must provide value for the government, consumers, families, taxpayers and be efficient and effective.
-Costs should also not be so inappropriately low that they result in poor-quality care, insufficient care, not enough care, etc. Organizations and governmental agencies that provide any care management should share the financial risk of cost overruns and the financial rewards of effective cost containment.
+Appropriate protections should be in place to ensure that individuals receive the LTSS they need at a reasonable cost.
+Costs should not be unacceptably high and must provide value for the government, consumers, families, and taxpayers and be efficient and effective.
+Costs should also not be so low that they result in poor-quality, insufficient, or not enough care.
+Organizations and governmental agencies that provide any care management should share the financial risk of cost overruns and the financial rewards of effective cost containment.
 These include managed long-term services and supports, also known as MLTSS, health maintenance organizations, and social health maintenance organizations.

 Effective governmental oversight (e.g., periodic audits and look-back surveys) must be in place to help prevent conflicts of interest within the care-management system.

-Social insurance program payments should be supplemented by private payment, as long as cost-sharing requirements do not unduly burden people with low incomes.
+Social insurance program costs should be supplemented with private payments as long as cost-sharing requirements do not unduly burden people with low incomes.